vorexfaiq/atom-armv7l/README.md

 - When I launch Atom, I got succesfull launch, but tree-view package throw error on start and didn't launch.
 How to fix it and launch tree-view package?

 Latest versions of tree-view package works only with the newest versions of Atom.
 Our Atom version (1.15.0) works only with tree-view 0.214.1 (this version will be installed after executing atom.firstboot.sh).
 So you can have troubles with it only if you updated tree-view package.
 To get working tree-view package back, open terminal in your atom binaries directory (e.g if you just now compiled it `cd ~/atom/out/atom-1.15.0-armv7l/`) and complete following commands in terminal: `./resources/app/apm/bin/apm uninstall tree-view` wait for successfull uninstal, then `./resources/app/apm/bin/apm install tree-view@0.214.1`.

+## F.A.Q.

+- Q: Can I built this fork on ia32, 64, arm, my cat, etc.?
+A: No, you can't.
+This fork is ONLY for armv7l machines.

+- Q: Do I need to avoid package updates?
+A: No, you don't.
+You can freely update all packages exclude tree-view package, because newer versions works only with newer versions of Atom.
+Our version of Atom (1.15.0) works only with tree-view package 0.214.1.
+This version installed by atom.firstboot.sh.

 ## License

 [MIT](https://github.com/atom/atom/blob/master/LICENSE.md)